Art flourishes in the desert.

 ” We do the best we can, ” he says, ” you have to be adaptable. ”

-This annual art festival will draw thousands and some will buy.
-Most visitors will look, socialize, have a bite to eat, deal with parking and logistics, take pictures.
+This annual festival will draw thousands and some will buy.
+Most will look, socialize, eat, deal with parking and logistics, take pictures.

 It is a good day for a festival.

-Rain, though always needed, would sour the mood.
+Rain, though always needed in the desert, would sour the mood.